shlomielbaz/employee-management/README.md

   - Helpers - contains helpers classes.
   - Interfaces - contains interfaces that represent the application abstraction.
   - ViewModels - contains classes that represent data transfer object with UI views reflection.
-- **EM.Services** - represent the mediator between the message tier and the business tier, and transform incoming messages from/to ViewModel's.
+- **EM.Services** - represent the mediator between the messaging tier and the business tier, and transform incoming messages from/to ViewModel's.
 - **EM.Site** - contains the Angular (client-side) project

 ### A HTTP Message Flow Schema: